-What is the WCS and how is it different from the Jobs Support Scheme (JSS)?
+What is the WCS and how is it different from the Jobs Support Scheme (JSS) and the Progressive Wage Credit Scheme?

-The WCS was introduced in 2013 as a three-year scheme, to support businesses embarking on transformation efforts and encourage sharing of productivity gains with workers.
-It was subsequently extended, most recently at Budget 2021, to support wage increments for companies to retain or draw in locals.
-The co-funding ratio and qualifying gross wage ceiling remained at 15% and \$5,000 respectively.
+The WCS was introduced in 2013 as a three-year scheme, and subsequently extended to 2020, to support businesses embarking on transformation efforts and encourage sharing of productivity gains with workers.